oleaamot/grouse/README.md

 properties for the application are taken application-demo.yml and Grouse uses H2 as a database.
 In production mode (default) Grouse expects access to a mysql database.
 You will have set properties accordingly in application.yml

+You can test that Grouse is running with the following command:

+    curl -v -s -X GET http://localhost:9294/grouse/funksjon

+It will show you a list of the functionality areas Grouse supports.

 Note, the codebase is under active development and has not yet exposed a lot of the required functionality.